-Although the counter-terrorism unit was responsible for identifying and securing central government funds... the camera sites were chosen on the basis of general crime data - not just counter-terrorism intelligence.
+Although the counter-terrorism unit was responsible for identifying and securing central government funds ... the camera sites were chosen on the basis of general crime data - not just counterterrorism intelligence.
 Day-to-day management of the network was always intended to become the responsibility of local police.
 (Lewis 2010a)

-But they eventually decided to remove the cameras:
+But eventually reached the decision to remove the cameras: